curtiscarlsen/curtiscarlsen/projects/RPG Projects/First Classic Traveller Game.md

 	* Start off in Trojan Reach subsector?
 * Let players decide on starting star system
   * https://www.reddit.com/r/AskGameMasters/comments/1bhcmyk/ive_been_a_gm_since_forever_and_still_dont_have_a/
+## Finding a Patron
+Patrons are a specific type of NPC, see encounters in LBB3

 # Aspects
 [[MOC - rpgs]]